Games of Empire and the Playable Machine of Power

 The book's chapter on Full Spectrum Warrior remains one of its clearest bridges to the present.
 Dyer-Witheford and de Peuter read the game through the entanglement of entertainment software, military training, recruitment, weapons culture, and the translation of war into interface.
 The point is not that every player becomes a soldier.
 The point is that combat can become a manageable screen problem: squads, objectives, fields of vision, cover, constraints, and feedback.

-That framing is now central to AI governance.
+That framing is now central to AI in warfare and to the governance of world models.
 Military and security institutions increasingly think through simulations, autonomous systems, synthetic training environments, sensor fusion, target recognition, drone interfaces, and decision-support tools.
 A training world is never neutral.
 It encodes what counts as a threat, a civilian, a target, a success condition, an acceptable loss, a clean action, and a manageable uncertainty.

 The game form makes this problem legible because it turns violence into procedures.
 The user learns the world through possible actions.
 The interface does not simply show a conflict; it teaches what can be done inside it.
 In the AI era, the same design question returns with higher stakes: what behaviors are agents rehearsing in simulated worlds, what reward systems are shaping them, and what institutional assumptions become invisible because they are embedded as rules?